Joe-uwu/context-graph-agent/docs/architecture/architecture.md

 This document uses the C4 model: system context, then containers, then a component view of the two most involved services.
 Diagrams are Mermaid.

+> **Built vs. target.** These diagrams show the target production topology.
+What is implemented today: all eight services + the dashboard, the in-memory and Kafka/Neo4j/Qdrant runtimes, six real connectors, the LangGraph reasoning runtime with an OpenAI-compatible LLM, an OpenAI-compatible neural embedder, and a trained NumPy GNN urgency scorer — each behind a port with an offline default.
+Shown here but not yet wired (scaling targets): Ray-distributed ranking, Celery-scheduled syncs, Modal GPU workers, and Postgres cursor persistence.
+The current build runs ranking and embedding in-process or against hosted OpenAI-compatible APIs; see [`CODE_README.md`](../../CODE_README.md).

 ---

 ## C4 Level 1 — System context